-Dr Cormac’s depth on knowledge on IPL and Nd:yag is easily the most concise for treating Rosacea.
-Having trained under the some of the worlds leading experts on the matter for two years, there is no one in Scotland more suited to giving you the best outcome possible.
+Dr Cormac’s extensive knowledge on IPL and Nd:yag is easily the most concise for treating Rosacea.
+Having trained under the some of the worlds leading experts, and now being one himself, on the matter for two years, there is no one in Scotland more suited to giving you the best outcome possible.

 Ever Clinic own the most powerful IPL device available on the market, Sciton BBL.
 In addition Ever Clinic also own the leading Nd:yag laser, Candela Gmax Pro.
 The technology in these machines is incomparable to anything else available leaving you confident that a result can be achieved.

 The combination of both exceptional knowledge and best in class technology means you are in the best hands for having an optimal outcome for your Rosacea.

 what is rosacea?

 Symptoms often begin with episodes of flushing, where the skin turns red for a short period, but other symptoms can develop as the condition progresses, such as: